 B.A. in Music

-The bachelor of arts in music degree is designed for students who wish to pursue studies in an individualized program in musicology, church music, music technology or other areas.
+The bachelor of arts in music degree is designed for students who wish to pursue studies in an individualized program in musicology, church music, music therapy, music technology or other areas.

 B.A. in Music with an Individual Concentration